Vann06/command-line-clue/game/notebook.md

 Clue 12: Found Object of Heavy Book at /shops/market/aisles/

+Clue 13: New information suggests returning to the shops

 Location of the crime is still unknown - the room must have been empty when it happened...